ShinobuAmasaki/uint-fortran/README.md

 To enable proper handling of `uint32` as an unsigned integer in Fortran, operator overload for assginment, arithmetic operations, comparison operations, and exponentiation, as well as derived type I/O feature, are utilized.

+## Forbid assignment of negative numbers

+By setting `-DHARDENED' to the environment variable FPM_FFLAGS and building, you can stop the program with `error stop` when a negative number is assigned.

+This functionaity is implemented using preprocessor macros in `assignment_m.f90`.
+The same thing can be done by specifying `--flag "-DHARDENED` in the fpm command option.